 Determining ISO Rating:

 The ISO insurance rating is based on mileage from a Fire Department.
 So you can use an online mapping program to determine the mileage between a residence and the nearest fire station.

 Hoodland Fire District #74 (outlined in red) is the easternmost fire district in Clackamas County.
-Our response area is approximately 45-square-miles and runs Highway 26 from near mile post 32, (east of Baty Road) to near Mile Post 57 (east of Snow Bunny).
+Our response area is approximately 45-square-miles and runs along from East Highway 26 from near mile post 32, (east of Baty Road) to near Mile Post 57 (east of Snow Bunny).
 We proudly protect the rural communities of Marmot, Cherryville, Brightwood, Wemme, Welches, Zig Zag, Rhododendron and Government Camp from our 3 fire stations.

 Fire Station Locations and Apparatus:

 Station 351 (Main Station) - 69634 E Highway 26, Welches, OR 97067

 - Engine 351 (Pumper): 500 gallons of water and capable of pumping 1250 gallons per minute,

 - Engine 354 (Pumper): 1000 gallons of water and capable of pumping 1250 gallons per minute,

 - Water Tender 351 (Tanker): 3000 gallons of water and capable of pumping 1250 gallons per minute,

 - Brush 351: 400 gallons of water and capable of pumping 120 gallons per minute